educatorplugin/ibeducator/readme.txt

 8. **Course Settings**

 == Changelog ==

+= 1.4.1 =
+* Improved UI for the following admin screens: edit payment, edit entry, edit member.
+* Added "Access" option to lessons.
+This option allows to make a lesson's content viewable without course registration.
+* Added ability to open/close registration for a given course (the "Registration" option in the course edit screen).
+* Other improvements and fixes.

 = 1.4.0 =
 * Refactored the payment system.
 Now, developers can create custom payment gateways.